sarata00/esm_analyser/README.md

 # ESM-2 embedding analysis

-This Python tool allows you to perform two different analyses of the last hidden state from ESM-2 model results: Correlation and DimensionalityReduction.
+This pipeline implemented in Python allows you to perform two different analyses of the last hidden state from ESM-2 model results: Correlation and DimensionalityReduction.
 To run it you just need to define a `config.json` that contains all the necessary parameters.

 ![texto](figures/pipeline_figure.png)